Finding the best online English classes for adults

 How adults learn

-When adults decide to learn something, such as the English language, it's usually because you think it's essential and might help you advance in your career.
+As an adult, when you decide to learn something, such as the English language, it's usually because you think it's essential and might help you advance in your career.
 Our goals and interests are what motivate us to learn as adults.

 When it comes to improving your English skills, the ways that adults and younger students learn are very different.
 Adults tend to add to their knowledge and make the most of what they've learned.